Theodore Wirth Park

-Theodore Wirth Park is the regional park managed by the Minneapolis Park and Recreation Board.
-The park land is shared by Minneapolis and the neighboring suburb of Golden Valley.
+Theodore Wirth Park is the regional park located in Minneapolis and Golden Valley, Minnesota, United States.
 Formally named Theodore Wirth Regional Park, it includes two golf courses (an 18-hole course and a 9-hole par 3 course), Wirth Lake, Birch Pond, cross-country ski trails, mountain biking trails, snow tubing hills, and other amenities.
-It forms a significant portion of the Grand Rounds Scenic Byway, linking the Chain of Lakes area with the Victory Memorial Parkway.
+The park is managed by the Minneapolis Park and Recreation Board and forms a significant portion of the Grand Rounds Scenic Byway, linking the Chain of Lakes area with the Victory Memorial Parkway.

 History

 The park that became known as Theodore Wirth Park was established in 1889 with an initial acquisition of 66 acre.
 The park currently occupies 759 acre, which is 90% of the size of New York City's Central Park at 843 acre.
 It was eventually named for Theodore Wirth, who was superintendent of Minneapolis parks for 30 years from 1906 to 1936.